Ethan Gutmann: 2018 Taipei mayoral election

 In the 2018 Taipei City mayoral election, there was a controversy regarding Gutmann's book and his statement in 2014.
 Wu Hsiang-hui, a political pundit, claimed that Ko had known that many organs transplanted in China came from Falun Gong members.
 In a news conference in Taipei on 2 October 2018, Gutmann was asked if he thought Ko was a liar, to which he replied “yes”.
 The Taipei Times wrote, "Gutmann showed a group photograph of Ko attending a conference on Extracorporeal Membrane Oxygenation training in China and said Ko had told him he knew about organ harvesting of Falun Gong members in 2005, but Gutmann had discovered that the conference took place only three months before he interviewed Ko."

 In response, Ko said that Gutmann had already made a written statement in 2014 to clarify that Ko was not acting as an “organ broker” and that Ko was categorically not involved in purchasing organs.
 Ko sued Gutmann and Wu for defamation.
 The Taipei District Prosecutor's Office announced on 27 August 2020 that it would not prosecute due to insufficient evidence.
 Regarding the prosecutor's decision, Ko said, "[Gutmann] came to Taiwan, how is there no intention of committing [defamation]?"

+In March 2026, former Taipei Mayor Ko Wen-je was sentenced to 17 years in prison and stripped of his civil rights for 6 years for the Core Pacific City scandal.
+Author Gutmann, who investigated the CCP's large-scale organ harvesting and criticized Ko as a "liar," responded, "This is his true destiny, and now, it has become his place in history."